ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Detached EAT Bundle Security Considerations

 A detached EAT bundle is composed of a nested full token appended to an unsigned claims set as per {{DEB}} .
-The attached claims set is vulnerable to modification in transit.
-Although the nested token does contain digests corresponding to the unsigned claims set (as a submodule), these digests themselves should be protected from manipulation during transit so that a verifier can detect tampering of the detached claims set.
-A suitable singing and/or encryption method should be sufficinet to protect the nested token if transport layer cryptographic protection is not feasible.
+Althugh the attached claims set is vulnerable to modification in transit, any modification can be detected by the receiver through the associated digest, which is a claim fully contained within an EAT.
+Moreover, the digest itself can only be derived using an appropriate COSE hash algorithm, implying that an attacker cannot induce false detection of a modifie detached claims sbecause the algorithms in the COSE registry are assumed to be of sufficient cryptographic strength.

 # IANA Considerations